Pierre Gorman Award: Guidelines

 - providing professional development for staff to cater for the special needs of people with a disability.

-Applications must be submitted using the award’s application form and must include:
+Applications must be submitted using the award’s application form (available at the bottom of this page).
+Applications must include:

 - a detailed description of proposed activities and deliverables